John Ball Zoological Garden: Recent history

-The John Ball Zoo was operated by the City of Grand Rapids until 1989, known as a regional asset because of the zoo, was sold to Kent County.
+The John Ball Zoo was operated by the City of Grand Rapids until 1989, when it was deemed a regional asset and sold to Kent County.

 During the 1990s, the zoo expanded with the building of Living Shores Aquarium, which is one of two aquariums in the state of Michigan, and a new cafe eating area outside of it.
 Also done at the same time was a new bald eagle aviary.
 The Mokomboso Valley Chimpanzee Exhibit opened in 2001.

 From 2000 to 2003, controversy arose over idea of moving the zoo further into the flatlands of the property for an elephant exhibit.
 It pitted the zoo and zoo society against the neighbors.
 The neighbors tried to get the city of Grand Rapids to designate the whole zoo as a historical site as one way to stop the further development of the zoo.
 To stop the arguing, Fred Meijer offered to donate land and money if the zoo would move.

 In 2004, a ballot was put forward to voters in Kent County to relocate the John Ball Zoological Gardens; the referendum was defeated, and the zoo will remain at its current location for the foreseeable future.